afgtbmesquita/LOTUS-Low-fidelity-orbital-trajectory-tool-for-deep-space-flight/README.md

 ## What NOT to touch

-- Do not rename or delete the executable or any file it sits next to - the CTF archive that holds the LOTUS pipeline is bound to the executable.
+- Do not rename or delete the executable or any file it sits next to.
-- Do not attempt to unpack the `.ctf`/executable.
+- Do not attempt to unpack the executable.

 ## Troubleshooting